 Bill has been a first and third party coverage attorney since 1990.
-He has successfully litigated complex coverage cases for insurer clients in 22 states, including some of the nation’s most challenging venues.
+He has successfully litigated complex coverage cases for insurer clients in 22 states, but it is the preference of Bill and his clients to seek fair resolutions with insureds and avoid litigation altogether where at all possible.
 Bill’s legal work has been featured by the Wall Street Journal, the New York Times, the National Underwriter, Best’s Review, the National Law Journal, Business Insurance, Risk & Insurance, NBC News, and many other industry publications.

 Bill has developed a national reputation concerning the identification of emerging insurance issues—including nano-torts, climate change, mold exposure, coal ash, and hydrofracking.
 He has been a featured speaker at some of the insurance industry’s most prestigious events including the annual meetings of DRI, The Institutes, PLUS, The CPCU Society, ABA/TIPS, and the San Francisco Board of Marine Underwriters.
 Bill was also the only non-scientist to present at a recent annual meeting of the American Chemical Society—the largest scientific body in the world.
 He has also served as national coordinating counsel on a variety of complex exposures for insurers.

 Notwithstanding his role as a key resource to insurer clients on coverage and emerging issues, Bill’s primary focus remains liability coverage (including advertising injury and construction defect claims), first party coverage, and fraud/rescission cases.
 Bill was lead trial counsel in AES v.
 Steadfast, a case designated by many commentators as one of the most important insurance cases of 2011.
 In that case, the Virginia Supreme Court held that climate change nuisance claims were not covered under a series of CGL policies.